Kotti/Kotti/README.rst

   kotti.principals = kotti.security.principals

 *kotti.secret*
 --------------

 ``kotti.secret`` (required) and ``kotti.secret2`` (optional) are used as salts for various hashing functions.
 Also, ``kotti.secret`` is the password of the default admin user.
-(Which you should change immediately.)
+(The admin password you should change immediately after you log in.)

 An example::